JamesWP/sqlnotebook/report/newPlan.md

   This problem is not a new one and so there are many different ways to solve the problem.
 Below are some tools and a brief Introduction and explanation of how they help and fail to help a developer.

+## Problems
   Identify current solutions on the market for this. **identify problems** with the current solutions and how they help the users to complete tasks.

     Problems will be identified here

+## Problem 1
+  Some of these problems will be identified with the help of real world solutions identified and evaluated here
+## Problem 2
+## Problem 3

+## Summary of identified problems
   The common issue that makes this problem hard is that it is an unsupported (constantly changing) workflow within the tools they currently use. **identify problems**

 # Requirements